Stephen Dunn (director): Closet Monster

 Dunn's feature film directorial debut, Closet Monster, won the award for Best Canadian Feature Film at the 2015 Toronto International Film Festival.
 He was also named the inaugural winner of the Len Blum Residency, a Toronto International Film Festival program for emerging directors.

 Other work

 Dunn directed and produced the web series Pop-Up Porno, which streams on YouTube and premiered at the Sundance Film Festival.
 He also directed "The Son", a 2020 episode of the Apple TV+ series Little America focusing on a gay immigrant from Syria, and has been writing a planned reboot of Queer as Folk.

 Personal life

-In 2022, Dunn told the public that the new location for Queer as Folk (2022 TV series) is set in New Orleans because he wanted to give a contribute to his close drag queen superstar friend Chi Chi DeVayne, who is deceased.
+In 2022, Dunn told the public that the new location for Queer as Folk is set in New Orleans because he wanted to give a tribute to his close drag queen superstar friend Chi Chi DeVayne, who is deceased.
 Dunn is also an openly gay man.